buildacubesat/CubeSat-Resources/docs/references/standards.md

 # Standards & Protocols

-Links to official standards, specs, and protocols.
+This section links to official standards, specifications, and communication protocols relevant to CubeSat development.
+It includes documents from organizations like ECSS, NASA, CCSDS, and CubeSat.org, covering topics such as mechanical dimensions, electrical interfaces, telemetry formats, and testing requirements.

 ## CubeSat Specs